Friday, February 21, 2025

 RAM: Dual-Channel & 16-32GB RAM

-The lenovo legion comes with one chunk of 16GB RAM.
+All Lenovo Legion models come with at least 16GB RAM.
 If you can upgrade RAM to 32GB or split the 16GB RAM into two equal (and of the same brand & type) 8GB RAM, you can activate dual-channel mode and this might give you an extra boost of up to 10fps (if playing at medium or low settings) but it probably won’t be more than 5fps at high settings.

 Display